alandbt/alandbt/README.md

 - 👋 Hi, I’m @alandbt
-- 👀 Learning back-end programming languages ​​and networking for a future opportunity in this job market is what I really enjoy doing.
+- 👀 Learning Java back-end programming language and networking for future job opportunities is what I really enjoy doing.
 - 🌱 I’m currently learned: Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️  I am looking to collaborate on... variable work in the field of back-end programming
-- 📫 How to reach me ...
+- 📫 How to reach me: How to contact me: Here on Github, Linkedin or by email: alan.batista9@outlook.com

 <---
 Olá